ABI-Software/ABIBook/cmgui/CMGUI-lines-cylinders.rst

 .. _example a4: http://cmiss.bioeng.auckland.ac.nz/development/examples/a/a4/index.html

 *Lines* and *cylinders* are graphical representations which can be used to visualize 1-D elements in CMGUI - line elements at the edges of 2-D faces or 3-D elements.
 In general, lines or cylinders are used to visualize the basic shape of a mesh.
 When you load a mesh (exnode and exelem files) into CMGUI, the mesh is by default represented by lines of the default colour and thickness: white lines 1 pixel thick.
-This means that a *lines* :ref:`graphic <cmgui-graphics>` is created in the default scene (see the :ref:`scene editor <scene-editor-window>`), with the default settings (Figure 1).
+This means that a *lines* :ref:`graphic <cmgui-graphics>` is created in the default scene (see the :ref:`scene editor <CMGUI-scene-editor-window>`), with the default settings (Figure 1).

 If you wish to create these lines in the graphics window, use the go to the file menu in CMGUI and select *Read*, then *Node file*.
 Read in ``cube.exnode`` from the example a2 directory.
 Then using the *Read* and *Elements file* menu options, read in ``cube.exelem`` from the same directory.
 If you now create a graphics window (using the *Graphics* menu item *3-D window*) you will see this cube rendered in 1 pixel thick white lines.